efriel94/ef_blog/_posts/Privacy/2021-06-25-libsecret-git.md

 # Store Git password to libsecret

 The next time you Git push, input your credentials, libsecret will store credentials within the encrypted keyring and Git will use libsecret for decrypting credentials for all proceeding authentications.
-That's it.
+That's it. <br>

+If you wish to remove the credentials remove the files within keyring directory.